IIT-EnergySystemModels/openTEPES/doc/md/Projects.md

   [C. Mateo](https://www.iit.comillas.edu/people/cmateo), [D. Santos Oliveira](https://www.iit.comillas.edu/people/doliveira), [M.S.
 Gómez Pérez](https://www.iit.comillas.edu/people/mgomezp)

   > It aims to provide the knowledge to inform the development of future energy and climate policies at the national and European levels.
 In support of this aim, ECEMF proposes a range of activities to achieve five objectives and meet the four challenges set out in the call text.
-  > ECEMF’s program of events and novel IT-based communications channel will enable researchers to identify and co-develop the most pressing policy-relevant research questions with a range of stakeholders to meet ambitious European energy and climate policy goals,
+  > ECEMF's program of events and novel IT-based communications channel will enable researchers to identify and co-develop the most pressing policy-relevant research questions with a range of stakeholders to meet ambitious European energy and climate policy goals,
   > in particular, the European Green Deal and the transformation to a climate-neutral society.
   >
   > [Electricity flexibility for the future EU power sector](https://www.ecemf.eu/insights/insights_electricity_flexibility_eu_power_sector/).